lsilvapvt/sample-app-pipeline/README.md

 Notice that the pipeline is organized in two groups: _delivery_ and _deployment_, with corresponding links located at the top of the pipeline's diagram.

 The _delivery_ group contains the jobs associated with a typical build and test pipeline for development organizations and/or a staging environment.
+See the pipeline image above.

 The _deployment_ group displays the job associated with the typical task of promoting a successful build from development/staging into production.

+![Deployment pipeline][pipeline02]

 Edit file _ci/pipeline.yml_ to inspect how this sample Concourse pipeline was defined and structured.